na-na-hi/renget/archive/how2playba.md

 In general you want to save up your coins so you get to buy out the pvp drinks during events.
 If there's a girl that appeals to you feel free to buy her.
 Utaha is the most 'meta' character in this shop, as her UG makes her a top pvp support.
 She requires a lot of investment however.
 Don't buy the reports or credits, they really really suck.
 You can buy the drinks and farm commissions for a better efficiency
+Consider bringing Shizuko to 3* when a Shirokuro raid is approaching.

 In case you didn't realise, you can refresh the pvp shop with pvp coins, NOT with pyros.
 This way you get to buy out the pvp drinks 4x
 ![How to refresh the shop](https://i.imgur.com/T9Wf7p5.png)